-- (a) it is good to compete with others, to try to be better than others - (b) one's worth/status is defined by how well one measures up against other people's performance (as opposed to simply how well one has actualized ones own capacities); - (c) that rewards that come from individual competition are justified, warranted, desirable.
+(a) it is good to compete with others, to try to be better than others

+(b) one's worth/status is defined by how well one measures up against other people's performance (as opposed to simply how well one has actualized ones own capacities);

+(c) rewards that come from individual competition are justified, warranted, desirable.

-All three elements are important, and both of these help to legitimize capitalism as a social order.
+All three elements are important, and all help to legitimize capitalism as a social order.

-2.2 Explanations
+2.2 Explanations of prevalence of normative individualism